Medline ® Abstract for Reference 35

 of 'Treatment of relapsed or refractory acute lymphoblastic leukemia in adults'

-Phase I clinical and pharmacology study of clofarabine in patients with solid and hematologic cancers.
+Phase 2 clinical and pharmacologic study of clofarabine in patients with refractory or relapsed acute leukemia.

 Kantarjian H, Gandhi V, Cortes J, Verstovsek S, Du M, Garcia-Manero G, Giles F, Faderl S, O'Brien S, Jeha S, Davis J, Shaked Z, Craig A, Keating M, Plunkett W, Freireich EJ